mfumagalli/Copenhagen/Files/day1.md

 ```
 Therefore we can consider assigning as SNPs sites whose estimated allele frequency is above a certain threhsold (e.g. the frequency of a singleton) or whose probability of being variable is above a specified value.

+**EXERCISE**
-As an illustration, let us call SNPs by computing:
+As an illustration, call SNPs by computing:
  - genotype likelihoods using GATK method;
  - major and minor alleles inferred from genotype likelihoods;
  - frequency from known major allele but unknown minor;
- - SNPs as those having MAF=>0.01.
+ - SNPs as those having MAF=>0.05.

-Try to write down this command by yourself...
+Try to write down this command by yourself.

 Here is the solution (this may take a couple of minutes to run, be patient...):
 ```
-$ANGSD/angsd -b $DATA/TSI.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -b $DATA/EUR.bams -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -minMapQ 20 -minQ 20 -minInd 10 -setMinDepth 10 -setMaxDepth 100 -doCounts 1 \
+        -minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
         -GL 2 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1  \
-        -minMaf 0.01
+        -minMaf 0.05
 ```

 You can have a look at the results: